Jofou/johaniefournier.com/README.md

 # johaniefournier.com
-My blog, built with blogdown and Wowchemy
+My blog, built with blogdown and Hugo